 When you need to file for a protective order to ensure your own safety, you want a temporary restraining order attorney on your side who can help you every step of the way.
 Here at King Law, we are proud to serve clients all over North Carolina and work with them to ensure their protection while they take action against domestic violence.
-Our community involvement and passionate approach to legal representation have made us one of the most trusted award-winning in the state.
+Our community involvement and passionate approach to legal representation have made us one of the most trusted award-winning law firms in the state.

 To get started on your case today, call the office of King Law at (888) 748-5464 or fill out our contact form here to schedule a consultation with one of our renowned North Carolina domestic violence attorneys.